 Command CLOSE HOST BINARY SERVER CONNECTION

 Command Syntax CLOBIN

 Arguments None

 Description Commands the DTS to close the connection to the Host Binary Server.
 This command will only be accepted by the DTS when the DTS is in the READY mode.

 Returns <nl> - end of line</nl>

-Example To close the connection to the Host Binary Server, type: CLOBIN <cr> The connection will be terminated</cr>
+Example To close the connection to the Host Binary Server, type: CLOBIN <cr></cr>